The Complex Art of Decision-Making

 This blog attempts to synthesize many previous posts (links provided in text) on ground-breaking theories of behavioral economics.
 It will synthesize those into a single view of the decision-making process influenced by various cognitive forces.

-Possibly, this view is incomplete or scientifically incorrect somewhere.
-Still, it is intended to give you a scent of the ultimate complexity of what we think happens simply because we're smart.
+This view may be incomplete or scientifically incorrect.
+Still, it is intended to give you a sense of the ultimate complexity of what we think happens simply because we're smart.

 The formula of decision-making

-Decision-making is a process of identifying alternative courses of action and selecting the appropriate one for the particular situation considering value-relevant consequences.
+Decision-making is identifying alternative courses of action, selecting the appropriate one for the particular situation, and considering value-relevant consequences.

 This definition provides a simple formula: decision-making = judgment + choice.